TheFarrier/Project-2/README.md

 -A timer will count down from 30 seconds before automatically moving on.

 The game then shows another question or phrase, and loops for _# rounds

+# Technologies Used

+Socket.io for creating separate lobbies for games and updating the game state

+MySQL and Sequelize to handle user database

+Passport and bcrypt for user authentication and encryption